Shaft fractures of the Radius without DRUJ injury

 - Central Band: The primary stabilizer of the forearm longitudinally.

-- Direction: Fibers run verify distally from radius to ulna (distal-medial direction).
+- Direction: Central band fibers run obliquely from the radius proximally to the ulna distally.

 - Function: Transfers load from the radius (wrist) to the ulna (elbow).
 Fracture of the radius disrupts this load transfer.